Carry-on bags

 Checked luggage

-Flights in the USA (Regulated by TSA and FAA)
+Rules for Flights in the USA

-In general, laser pointers and laser devices are allowed both in carry-on and checked baggage on flights in the United States.
 Laser toy guns, however, should travel only in checked baggage.
-Laser plasma lighters should only travel in carry-on luggage.
+Laser plasma lighters, on the other hand, should only travel in carry-on luggage.

 Laser pointers are allowed in carry-on and checked baggage in Australia with certain restrictions.
-Laser pointers shouldn’t surpass an emission level of 1mW and even then, the carrier should have a reasonable excuse to have a laser (i.e. a teacher, astronomer, etc.).
-Laser pointers over 1mW are considered a weapon, and so the importation of such lasers is illegal in the country.
+Laser pointers shouldn’t surpass an emission level of 1 mW and even then, the carrier should have a reasonable excuse to have a laser (i.e. a teacher, astronomer, etc.).
+Laser pointers over 1 mW are considered a weapon, and so the importation of such lasers is illegal in the country.

-Laser pointers aren’t listed as a banned item from carry-on or checked bags on India flights.
+Chinese and Indian flight authorities don’t specify if laser pointers are allowed in carry-on and checked luggage.
 But, due to multiple cases of lasers being pointed at aircraft, some airports have banned laser use inside or nearby their facilities.
 As result, carrying a laser, particularly a high-power one, might involve further inspection and questioning.
+So avoid traveling with lasers there.

 Disclaimer: The final decision of whether you can bring laser tools onboard airplanes always rests on the security officer.
 Some airlines also have additional rules that may be different.